How To Use And Configure WordPress Widgets – Part 4

 RSS Widget settings

-Experiment with different widget settings to find the ideal combination for your blog.
+Experiment with different options to find the ideal combination for you.

-The example below shows a published RSS Feed widget configured using the settings shown above …
+The example below shows an RSS widget configured with the above settings …

 (RSS Widget settings)